SELinuxProject/selinux/secilc/docs/cil_context_statement.md

 Contexts are formed using previously declared parameters and may be named or anonymous where:

--   Named - The context is declared with a context identifer that is used as a reference.
+-   Named - The context is declared with a context identifier that is used as a reference.

 -   Anonymous - They are defined within the CIL labeling statement using user, role etc. identifiers.